EnterpriseDB/tpa/docs/src/postgresql.conf.md

 ## effective_cache_size

-By default, TPAexec will set `effective_cache_size` to 50% of the available memory.
+By default, TPA will set `effective_cache_size` to 50% of the available memory.
 You can override this default by setting `effective_cache_size_ratio: 0.35` to use a different proportion, or by setting `effective_cache_size_mb: 796` to a specific number of MB, or by specifying an